iits-consulting/waf-cert-uploader/README.md

 # WAF cert uploader

-This service is a kubernetes mutating webhook.
+This service is a **Kubernetes Mutating Webhook**.
 It manages certificates for a set of given domain names and attaches them to a [Web Application Firewall (WAF)](https://docs.otc.t-systems.com/web-application-firewall/index.html) in [Open Telekom Cloud (OTC)](https://open-telekom-cloud.com/).
-It is intended to be used together with a set of kubernetes resources and thus needs to be deployed via a [helm chart](https://github.com/iits-consulting/waf-cert-uploader/tree/gh-pages).
+It is intended to be used together with a set of **Kubernetes** resources and thus needs to be deployed via a [Helm Chart](https://github.com/iits-consulting/waf-cert-uploader/tree/gh-pages).
-An example project and the usage guide for the helm chart can be found [here](https://github.com/iits-consulting/waf-cert-uploader-terraform).
+An example **Terraform** project using the chart can be found [here](https://github.com/iits-consulting/waf-cert-uploader-terraform).

 # Helm chart for the [WAF certificate uploader](https://github.com/iits-consulting/waf-cert-uploader)

 This documentation demonstrates how the WAF certificate uploader can be configured and deployed to manage certificates automatically in the WAF.
-The helm chart enables the automatic process of generating and attaching certificates to a given set of WAF domains, including their renewal process.
+The **Helm Chart** enables the process of generating and attaching certificates to the WAF depending on a given Kubernetes TLS secret.

 ## Requirements
-In order to be able to use the webhook, a Kubernetes Cluster with the following components is needed:
+In order to be able to use the webhook, a **Kubernetes Cluster** with the following components is needed:
-- **cert-manager** needed to generate a self signed certificate so that the Kubernetes API Server can communicate with the webhook via https.
+- **cert-manager** needed to generate a self signed certificate so that the **Kubernetes API Server** can communicate with the webhook via https.
-- **waf-cert-uploader helm chart** installs the webhook as well as its dependencies
+- **waf-cert-uploader helm chart** installs the webhook as well as its dependencies.
-- **docker pull secret** a secret to be able to pull the waf-cert-uploader docker image from the given repository
+- **Docker Pull Secret** a secret to be able to pull the **waf-cert-uploader** docker image from the given repository.
-- **certificate secret** wich will trigger an admission review if it's changed
+- **Certificate Secret** wich will trigger an admission review if it's changed.
-- **Ingress Controller** e.h. traefik or nginx
+- **Ingress Controller** e.g. traefik or nginx.

 ## Helm chart configuration